All comparisonsTask Managers

 Google Tasks

-MeisterTask fails first because board management outweighs semester benefit.
+MeisterTask fails first because it breaks when board management outweighs semester benefit.

 Verdict